KillingSpark/rustysd/Readme.md

 ## What does not work
 Just some stuff I know does not work but would be cool to have
 1. Pruning the set of loaded units to only the needed one to reach the target unit
-1. Target units to make 'well known' synchronization points in the startup sequence
 1. Socket activation.
 Right now services with a socket will be started right away in parallel with all others.
 They could just not be spawned and waited on with a select until they are ready.
 This will be needed anyways for inetd style socket activation
 1. Socket options like MaxConnections=/KeepAlive=
 1. Killing services properly.
 SigTerm/Kill/Hup/ executing the stop commands .....